Cockney Slang – poster, Cooper & Beatty, Jim Donoahue, Al Elliott, c1970

-The title lettering for Cockney Slang is composed using two separate outlines, with an inside shadow, all hand drawn on illustration board.
-The first outline is a thin line around the actual lettering, that outline is surrounded by a white space which is defined by a slightly heavier outline.
-Finally, the first inner thin line is also part of a shadow inside the base letter that, at its thickest, is the same weight as the heavy outside line.
-The two words form a deliberately complex composition that cleverly depicts the convoluted nature of cockney slang.
+Al Elliott’s lettering consists of two separate outlines with an inside shadow – all meticulously hand-drawn on illustration board.
+The first outline is a thin line that follows the contours of the lettering, enclosed by a white space, which is then defined by a slightly heavier outer outline.
+Additionally, the inner thin line extends into a shadow inside the base letter – at its thickest, this shadow matches the weight of the heavier outer outline.

 Main image for this archive item.
 Click to enlarge the image.